Stories by Storie

 July 23, 2016

 Even though Stuart Little was originally published many decades ago, this story of friendship, family, and adventure still captures the hearts of readers today!
 This story is a great read aloud for a second grade classroom, but third and fourth graders can tackle this book during reading groups.
-Today I’m here to share some resources you can use with your own class in either a large group or small group setting.
+Today I’m here to share some Stuart Little activities you can use with your own class in either a large group or small group setting.

 If you aren’t familiar, this story features a very small mouse on a very big adventure!
 Stuart Little is no ordinary mouse.
 Born to a family of humans, he lives in New York City with his family.
 But when Stuart’s best friend goes missing, he’s determined to leave home and take an epic journey to find his friend.